Skip to content

 Residency for tax purposes is determined on a case-by-case basis in Canada.
 However, there are a few key factors to be aware of, including:

-• The length of time you were physically present in Canada
+• The length of time you were physically present in Canada (often, if you’re here for 183 days or longer, you will be considered a tax resident of Canada).

-• Whether you own any personal property in Canada (like a car or house)
+• Whether you own any personal property in Canada (like a car or house).

-• Your economic ties to Canada, including bank accounts or credit cards
+• Your economic ties to Canada, including bank accounts or credit cards.

-• Personal ties, such as a Canadian spouse or dependents
+• Personal ties, such as a Canadian spouse or dependents.

 Don’t be surprised by the residency requirements come tax time.
 Additionally, Canada has tax treaties with many countries to prevent double taxation, and navigating these can be complex.
-To prevent costly mistakes, it’s always worth consulting an accountant who has experience working with foreign income or expatriates.

 Choosing a place to live as you retire in Canada